-Patrick works with children, adolescents, adults and couples for both therapy and psychological evaluation.
-He trained as a generalist to treat a variety of mental health concerns, for patients of all ages, including depression, anxiety, substance abuse as well as behavioral issues.
-He has trained in multiple theoretical orientations and focuses on creating a safe, accepting, and collaborative therapeutic space for growth.
-In addition to therapy, Patrick has a background in neuropsychological/psychological assessment (testing) and completes evaluations across the lifespan that help to clarify diagnoses and develop effective treatment plans and recommendations tailored to each individual and their unique needs.
+Dr. Patrick Kahn works with children, adolescents, adults and couples for both therapy and psychological evaluation.
+He works with children, adolescents, and adults experiencing depression, anxiety, substance use challenges, as well as behavioral issues, and is receiving additional training in the treatment of couples.
+He works from cognitive-behavioral and person-centered approaches and focuses on creating a safe, accepting, and collaborative therapeutic space for growth.
+In addition to therapy, Dr. Kahn has a background in neuropsychological/psychological assessment (testing) and completes evaluations across the lifespan that help to clarify diagnoses and develop effective treatment plans and recommendations tailored to each individual and their unique needs.

-Patrick earned a Bachelor of Science degree in Psychology from Indiana University-Bloomington and his Master of Arts (MA) and his Doctor of Psychology (PsyD) degrees (PsyD scheduled for conferral September 2020) in Clinical Psychology from Adler University in Chicago.
-Patrick has a range of clinical experience, having worked in private practice, community mental health, as well as outpatient and inpatient hospital settings.
+Dr. Kahn earned a Bachelor of Science degree in Psychology from Indiana University-Bloomington and his Master of Arts (MA) and his Doctor of Psychology (PsyD) degrees in Clinical Psychology from Adler University in Chicago.
+Dr. Kahn has a range of clinical experience, having worked in private practice, community mental health, as well as outpatient and inpatient hospital settings.
 He most recently completed his doctoral internship/residency at the University of Colorado School of Medicine, where he provided individual and group therapy, as well as comprehensive neuropsychological and psychological assessments to individuals with addiction and co-occurring disorders.

 - Psy.D. – Adler University